Dr. Stephen H. Dawson, DSL

 +1 (865) 804-3454

-My consulting service offering is built on the need to understand where an organization is wanting to go.
+My service offerings are built on the need to understand where an organization is wanting to go.
 Go, in terms of a metaphoric location.
 It is the matter of understanding where they are now and where they want to arrive at for their new location.
 I regard the location as something such as a phase of their business maturity, their market position, their launching a new product or service, or even their downsizing by eliminating a product or service offering.
 The organization must first construct the necessary map, then read the map.
 This map construction is an activity in cartography.

 My logo is a three-dimensional map.
 Let's walk through the concept of map reading for navigation in relationship to an organization's readiness to accept and utilize input from an external consultant and consider the construct of a figurative location.
 Consider the experience of entering unfamiliar territory when performing navigation as we walk through the map reading concept to both monitor and control the movement of your organization effectively.

 Figure 1.
 Three-Dimensional Cartographic Map

 The map presented here can easily be evaluated as curvy, slippery, shiny, perhaps even precious.
 Successful navigation can only occur by having a concise knowledge of fixed navigation points.
 The task at hand is to determine both the present location and the preferred destination the organization has for a specific objective of their organization's strategy.
 The organization has already determined their goal as they must move to a new location.
 This travel requirement can be necessitated by any of several reasons, such as:

 We are faced with the mandate to develop a much safer approach to our strategic planning than risking travel without a map.
 My conclusive determination is there are only two viable options.